GreyCorbel/CosmosLite/README.md

 - it does unnecessary modifications on the documents, so you cannot simply do something like Get-Document | Update-Document
   - it adds props like attachments, timestamp, etc and those properties get written back to DB if you are not careful, bloating the doc with unwanted duplicate data

-So I ended up with this module that contains just data manipulation routines, is designed primarily for Core edition of PowerShell and uses OAuth authetication (no plans to add access key based auth)
+So I ended up with this module that contains just data manipulation routines, is designed primarily for Core edition of PowerShell and uses OAuth authentication (no plans to add access key based auth)

 *Note*: CosmosLite uses [AadAuthenticationFactory](https://github.com/GreyCorbel/AadAuthenticationFactory) module that implements various ways for authentication with Azure AD - form interactive login as user, over unattended authentication with Client ID and secret/certificate to AAD Managed Identity.